shaoshuai0102/sief/README.md

     sief = thief + safe

-This is a project to steal session, and to make your site safe.
+This is a project to steal sessions, and to make your site safe.

 ## Usage